-The manager may also trade in warrants and structured products (BMTN, EMTN, ...), with short or medium maturities, to hedge the portfolio and/or to expose it to equity risk.
+The manager may also trade in warrants in order to hedge the portfolio and/or expose it to equity risk.

 The warrants will be used with the aim of hedging and/or exposing the portfolio.

 Structured products will be mainly used with the aim of exposure of the portfolio, while seeking control of the risk associated with the investment made.